-Using Deep Freeze makes it possible for IT Support groups to grant students unrestricted access to university-owned computers in classroom and research areas, while at the same time making sure that any changes made to those systems through regular use (such as configuration changes, accidental installation of spyware and viruses, installation of unauthorized software, etc.) do not accumulate and render the machine unusable.
+Deep Freeze makes it possible for IT Support groups to grant students unrestricted access to university-owned computers in classroom and research areas, while at the same time making sure that any changes made to those systems through regular use (configuration changes, accidental installation of spyware and viruses, installation of unauthorized software, etc.) do not accumulate and render the machine unusable.
 It also erases all traces of the previous user, reducing the likelihood that personal information will remain on the machine where it can be viewed by other users.

 Deep Freeze prevents users from storing files on the local hard disk of those computers, so any files that need saving should be saved in other ways (encrypted external drive, Stanford Medicine Box, etc.).